lockfale/cackalackabadgyfirmware2024/README.md

 - Using the breathalyzer unlocks Breakout
 - Submitting secret flag in AP webapp to the badge form unlocks asteroids

+### Unlocking asteroids
+**Spoiler alert**

+[Here is a short writeup](https://github.com/lockfale/cackalackabadgyfirmware2024/blob/main/AccessPointChallenge.md) on how to unlock asteroids, if you are stumped.

 ### Default Serial commands
 ```
 <HELP> - What it says...